Go low fat

-- Choose reduced-fat or low-fat cheeses instead of regular cheese.
+- Choose reduced-fat or low-fat cheese instead of regular cheese.

 These choices will reduce calories and saturated fat, but they won’t reduce calcium or the other essential nutrients in milk and other dairy foods.

-Larger containers of milk and yogurt usually cost less per ounce than smaller or single-serving containers.
+- Large containers of milk and yogurt usually cost less per ounce than small or single-serving containers.